horso by themebuzz

 Q: Where is Grassy Narrows First Nation located?

-A: Grassy Narrows First Nation (Asubpeeschoseewagong Anishinabek) is located north of Kenora, Ontario, within the Boreal Forest.
+A: Grassy Narrows First Nation (Asubpeeschoseewagong Netum Anishinabek) is located north of Kenora, Ontario, within the Boreal Forest.

 A: Grassy Narrows is home to a vibrant and growing Ojibwe community with many members living both on and off the reserve.